rpy2/rpy2/README.rst

     pip install rpy2

-The package is known to compile on Linux, MacOSX, and Windows (provided that developper tools installed are you are ready figure out how yourself).
+The package is known to compile on Linux, MacOSX, and Windows (provided that developper tools are installed, and you are ready figure out how by yourself).

+Alternatively, there is a Docker image available to try rpy2 out without concerns about the installation process.

+To run the ipython console:

+    docker run -it --rm -p 8888:8888 \
+           rpy2/rpy2:2.8.x ipython

+To run jupypter notebook on port 8888:

+    docker run --rm -p 8888:8888 \
+           rpy2/rpy2:2.8.x

 In case you find yourself with this source without any idea of what it takes to compile anything on your platform, try first